dltxio/idem-mobile/README.md

 And they are redirected to demo.idem.com.au's home page.
 ```

-Websites or exchanges can interact with _Idem_ users in the following ways;
+Websites or exchanges can interact with _IDEM_ users in the following ways;

 #### Via a notification